ManarTarekj/HackBio-cancer-internship-/Stage 0 / Frontend.bioinformatics.Essay.md

 # Conclusion

-R shiny package is useful web application for R users and biologists who don\'t have strong programming skills.having important role in cancer research as it is flexible and unables researchers to customize their own tool according to their needs, facilitate collaboration of the team as it could be applied on different platforms enable them to be updated real time with every new information.
+R shiny package is useful web application for R users and biologists who don\'t have strong programming skills.having important role in cancer research as it is flexible and enables researchers to customize their own tool according to their needs, facilitate collaboration of the team as it could be applied on different platforms enable them to be updated real time with every new information.
 It can also integrated with machine learning to be used in Personalized Medicine  according to patient's genetic profile as well as the prognosis.

 # References